 Start / Pause - starts the migration process of the selected pairs of mailboxes / public folders.
 Once you click Start, the program enumerates items in the source folders, and the migration process is initiated.
 You can click Pause at any point to put the migration on hold.
 To resume the migration click Start.
 This way, the program will check the already migrated items first and then continue the migration from the point when the process was paused.

 Please note that if in the meantime any new items appear in the source folders, even if you click Pause, the program will not migrate them as the particular migration has already been scheduled for the defined number of items.
-However, it can be done via the Rescan feature.
+However, it can be done via the Run delta migration feature.

-After clicking Rescan, the program examines the content of all migrated folders in search of new items and migrates them (this is called delta migration).
+After clicking Run delta migration, the program examines the content of all migrated folders in search of new items and migrates them (this is called delta migration).
 This process will not cause duplication of any of your existing items on the target server as it only copies new ones, leaving the migrated items unchanged.
-To stop the rescanning process, simply click Pause.
-Learn more about the delta migration process
+To stop the delta migration process, simply click Pause.
+Learn more about delta migrations

-In particular situations, there might be some important items you need to have on the target mailbox, which content has been modified on the source server after the migration.
-In such a case, the Rescan feature will not work as it only copies new items from the already migrated source folders.
+In particular situations, there might be some important items you need to have on the target mailbox, whose content has been modified on the source server after the migration.
+In such a case, the Run delta migration feature will not work as it only copies new items from the already migrated source folders.
 To migrate the modified items, you first need to reset the state of migration of a particular mailbox.
 Next, unmatch the particular pair of mailboxes on the Jobs tab and clean up the target mailbox from all previously migrated items on your server.
 When done, match the source and target mailboxes once again, and then initiate the migration with the Start button once again.

 This is the main pane, separate for each job, which allows you to manage it and track the progress.